Tanzania Safari Tours, Tanzania Safaris, Luxury African Safaris, Best African Safari Tours, Kilimanjaro Climb, Zanzibar Vacation holidays

 Do you need an oxygen mask to climb Kilimanjaro?

 Kilimanjaro’s altitude is a significant challenge, but climbers do not need supplemental oxygen to climb Kilimanjaro or reach the summit.
-To reach to the summit you use the acclimatization method of walking slowly “pole pole” climb high, sleep low.
+To reach the summit, you use the acclimatization method of walking slowly, “pole pole” climb high, sleep low.
 You do not need supplemental oxygen to climb Kilimanjaro.
 Supplementary oxygen is normally only used at extreme altitudes above 23,000 feet.
 Heights greater than 26,000 feet are inhospitable for sustained human life.